1aron/aronrepo/packages/aronrepo/README.md

 npm init -w ./packages/a
 ```

-After all, packages are configured including dependencies, run `npm i` in the root directory to install dependencies in all workspaces and root.
+After all, packages are configured, including dependencies, run `npm i` in the root directory to install dependencies in all workspaces and root.

 ## `aron pack`

 Packing your TypeScript and CSS packages with zero configuration.
-Built on top of [esbuild](https://esbuild.github.io/) so it's fast.
+Built on top of [esbuild](https://esbuild.github.io/).

-The command analyzes your `package.json` entry point and relative to input sources in the `src` directory for builds.
+`aron pack` analyzes the `package.json` entry point relative to input sources in the `src` directory for builds.

 ### Javascript packages